Man City have winter break cut short as West Ham match rearranged for February 19 | Goal.com

 Manchester City and West Ham will have their winter break cut short as last week's postponed fixture has been rescheduled for February 19.

-The game was supposed to take place at the Etihad Stadium on Sunday February 9 but was called off due to extreme weather conditions caused by Storm Ciara.
+The game was supposed to take place at the Etihad Stadium on Sunday February 9 but was called off due to extreme weather conditions caused by Storm Ciara, which forced the postponement of games elsewhere in Europe, with the Bundesliga and Eredivisie also affected.

 Premier League teams have been granted a two-week break in January, but the new arrangement means both sides will return to action prematurely.